GMU-MICO/Distributed-Human-Autonomy/README.md

 ---
 ## Cognitive Modeling with DFT

-DFT accounts for key cognitive effects:
+Decision Field Theory (DFT) accounts for key cognitive effects in human decision-making, including:

-* Similarity
+* **Similarity effect**
-* Attraction
+* **Attraction effect**
-* Compromise
+* **Compromise effect**

-These are embedded into the GUI and verified via surveys.
-Results reveal the influence of:
+These effects are embedded into the GUI and verified via post-task surveys.
+Results reveal the influence of several cognitive factors:

 * Sensitivity ($\phi_1$)
 * Memory decay ($\phi_2$)
 * Cognitive noise ($\epsilon$)

+To quantify these cognitive mechanisms, we fit the DFT model to each participant’s decisions using maximum likelihood estimation.
+Parameter estimation was conducted using the [Apollo](https://apollo.readthedocs.io/en/latest/) package with the BFGS optimizer.
+Each participant completed 40 trials, for a total of 320 across all participants.
+Of these, 240 samples were used for training and 80 for validation.
+The fitted models achieved a peak prediction accuracy of **79.3%**, demonstrating the effectiveness of the DFT-based modeling framework.

-The resulting $E(P_k)$ and $P_k$ values are then mapped to human responses $y_k$.
+The resulting internal preference states $P_k$ and their expectations $E(P_k)$ were saved in `.json` format and re-imported into MATLAB for use in downstream optimization.
+These values are subsequently mapped to human responses $y_k$ via the learned response function $r_k(P_k)$.

 Prediction Satisfaction:
 ![User Satisfaction Based on Human-Centric Predictions](https://github.com/user-attachments/assets/4443ffa5-e9d8-4b57-9325-a0d7ff86375d)